The United States Is Close To A Recession

 Reality

 : Let’s put this into perspective: a) 70% of student loan debt is under 14K; 13% is over 50K, and 3% is over 100K.
 Forty percent of the total student loan debt is from Grad students.
-But, college dropouts account for about 30% of all student loan debt, and a high level of these loans go delinquent with an average balance is 9K.
-The rule of thumb is despite the amount of your student debt, if you finish school, you will have to earn power with that degree.
+However, college dropouts account for about 30% of all student loan debt, and many of these loans go delinquent with an average balance of 9K.
+The rule of thumb is that despite your student debt, you will have to earn power with that degree if you finish school.

 College Education = Income and work